Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-Focus more on theory, research into optimization algorithms determining the learning efficiency of recommendation models, especially for complex ones on large-scale data, is essential, attracting more attention of mathematicians.
-For that, speeding up the learning (i.e., convergence) process of recommendation models is a frontier focus.
-For instance, He et al. \cite{he2016fast} proposed an element-wise ALS (eALS) to reduce the time complexity of ALS to linearity.
-Boyd et al. \cite{steck2020admm} applied ADMM \cite{boyd2011distributed} to speed up the optimization in SLIM by switching the constraints and regulation teems in objective functions.
-GFNLF \cite{yuan2020generalized} achieves a faster convergence of non-negative matrix factorization (NMF) via adopting $\alpha-\beta-$divergence in objective functions and incorporating a generalized momentum method into its convergence process.
+In the past, the theories in optimization algorithms used in recommendation models have escaped widespread investigation.
+It is only recently when data scale increased dramatically that research into the efficiency of optimization algorithms has attracted any substantial scholar attention, aiming to realize the optimal performance of recommendation models as quickly as possible while consuming possibly less computing resources.
+For that purpose, speeding up the learning (\textit{i.e.}, convergence) process of recommendation models plays a large role.
+Methodologically, for instance, in order to reduce the time complexity of ALS to linearity, He et al. \cite{he2016fast} proposed an element-wise ALS (eALS).
+By switching the constraints and regulation terms in objective functions, Boyd et al. \cite{steck2020admm} applied ADMM \cite{boyd2011distributed} to speed up the optimization process of SLIM.
+GFNLF \cite{yuan2020generalized} achieves a faster convergence process of non-negative matrix factorization (NMF) via adopting $\alpha-\beta-$divergence in objective functions and incorporating a generalized momentum method.